 The engine is introduced in the RESTful Workshop, the curated set of tutorials that will empower the reader to build the modern high performance software in a record time and at the fraction of the cost of other tools.
 Level 3 REST API is self-documented with the hypermedia embedded in the data.

 RESTful API Engine makes it possible to build custom embedded pages and standalone web and mobile frontends using your application as a backend.
 External scripts and utilities can use your application to orchestrate the complex workflows.

 Code On Time is making a big bet on the RESTful API Engine to deliver the new benefits to our customers:

 - Developers will be able to build apps serving as backends for devices that need to know the user identity and a way to read and write the user-specific data.
-The next release will support OAuth 2.0 Device Authorization Flow for the input-constrained devices.
+The next release will support OAuth 2.0 Device Authorization Grant flow for the input-constrained devices.
 You may have experienced this flow when authorizing a medical device to access your health data or when allowing a smartwatch to use your music service.
 The same flow is authorizing a smart TV in a hotel room to access the video streaming service that you are paying for at home.

 - Cloud Identity has been on our roadmap for several years.
 Soon developers will be able to build a collection of apps with one of them serving as the Identity Provider while the others will become the Identity Consumers.

 - Each application will have its own security system.